outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	    - for example, the requirements would be a function to generate all possible/legitimate interface queries and a function to determine the meaning of each query
 	    - where the meaning of a query is described as the impact of the query on other relevant structures like problems and the connections like similarities/differences to other queries like on metrics like cross-problem solvabiility

+    - identifying alternate formats that problems can be converted to, such as specific problems like 'finding ways information can be preserved/stored (problems formatted as a info storage problem)', 'finding all connections between useful structures (problems formatted as a problem of identifying useful structures and deriving them from each other)', 'finding all the ways information can be hidden (problems formatted as missing information)', is useful as an input to a change workflow to derive other useful structures related to these problem formats
+        - these alternate formats highlight different useful structures
+            - the problem of 'finding ways information can be preserved' highlights other useful structures like:
+                - the fact that info 'requires structure and also specific structures like connections to other information and limits on info storage'
+                - function attributes like consistency/predictability (since some functions vary on how predictable/consistent their outputs are)
+        - applying adjacent changes to useful structures such as 'applying them to each other' or 'applying them to known problems' adjacently identifies these other useful structures

 	- applying specific interface structures as a default constant set
 		- applying 'information' interface interaction rules of the 'physical reality' interface such as:
 			- 'truths can become false when over-depended on, beyond their appropriate context or meaning, or beyond their potential to illuminate or support other truths, or in an incorrect structure like a foundation for other truths'